prettier/prettier/commands.md

 - _strings_ are printed directly as is (however for the algorithm to work properly they shouldn't contain line break characters)
 - _arrays_ are used to concatenate a list of docs to be printed sequentially into a single doc
-- `DocCommand` is one of the following:
+- `DocCommand` is any of the following:

 ### group